bholloway/webpack-multi-configurator/README.md

 * **`.otherwise(name:string)`**

 	Definitions to use when none are included.
-Any non-alphanumberic character may be used to join names so that several may be specified.
+Any non-alphanumeric character may be used to join names so that several may be specified.

 * **`.resolve()`**